 Scientists that keep track of nature’s clock are part of the field of study called phenology.
 From migration and breeding seasons to the changing color of leaves, there is much to learn about the timing of natural occurrences and how variations in these processes ripple through the ecosystem.
-Volunteers with our year-round Landmark citizen science program are helping collect data that will build a robust historical account of the region’s natural cycles, and crew members’ extended stays on the Reserve give them the time to personally connect with the landscape and its intricacies.
+Volunteers with our year-round Landmark citizen science program are helping collect data that will build a robust historical account of the region’s natural cycles, and crew members’ extended stays on the prairie give them the time to personally connect with the landscape and its intricacies.

 October crew member Crystal Dolis writes: